Network Node Permit

 The Network Node Permit Form shall also be used to submit all other application submittal requirements as a PDF to the city.

-Prior to final inspection, complete the following attributes for the poles and nodes installed.
-Append these attributes to the existing attributes previously submitted in Step 2.
-Then submit it to the city as a .zip file using the
+Prior to final inspection, communicate the following attributes for the poles and nodes installed.

 When a permit is not required under the circumstances described in Section 284.157(a) of Chapter 284, the Provider is required to notify the City a minimum of 72 hours in advance of beginning work.
 However, if the Provider's work requires excavation or closing of sidewalks or vehicular lanes within the public ROW, then the Provider is required to obtain a ROW permit.